avinash09-cmd/Course-Registeration-System/README.md

 # Course Registration System - VIT Bhopal

 A comprehensive web-based course registration system designed specifically for Vellore Institute of Technology (VIT), Bhopal campus.
-This system streamlines the course enrollment process for students, faculty, and administrative staff.
+This system streamlines the course enrollment process for students.

 ## 🏫 About VIT Bhopal